 How to get to the Upper Middle Rhine Valley

 As mentioned above, the region is easily accessible by both car and train.
-Another option is to travel on the KD Line ferry which runs from April to October between Mainz and Koblenz and stops at 28 towns and villages along the route.
+Another option is to travel on one of the Rhine River ferry services operated by KD Line ferry which runs from April to October between Mainz and Koblenz and stops at 28 towns and villages along the route.

 This ‘hop on hop off’ ferry offers a relaxing way to travel along the Rhine.
 Click here for more info and current prices